bsc-pm/tampi/README.md

 where `$INSTALLATION_PREFIX` is the directory into which to install TAMPI, and `$BOOST_HOME` is the prefix of the Boost installation.
 An MPI installation with multi-threading support must be available when configuring the library.
-The MPI frontend compiler for C++ (usually `mpicxx`) must be provided by either adding the binary's path to the `PATH` environment variable (i.e., executing `export PATH=/path/to/mpi/bin:$PATH`) or by setting the `MPICXX` environment variable.
+The MPI frontend compiler for C++ (usually `mpicxx`) must be provided when configuring by either adding the binary's path to the `PATH` environment variable (i.e., executing `export PATH=/path/to/mpi/bin:$PATH`) or by setting the `MPICXX` environment variable.

 Other optional configuration flags are:
 * `--disable-blocking-mode`: Disables the blocking mode of TAMPI. `MPI_TASK_MULTIPLE` threading level is